+

 Revenue: $335,062,621

-Plot Keyword: war veteran, san francisco, california, fbi, mercenary, gas attack, alcatraz prison, prison escape, shootout, u.s. navy seal, terrorism, british spy, chemist, commando, hostage situation, tourist attraction, u.s. marine, military, island prison, tourists in peril, nerve gas, disillusioned, terrorist threat, chemical weapon, fbi agent, chemical warfare, navy seals, ambivalent
+Plot Keyword: war veteran, san francisco, california, fbi, mercenary, gas attack, alcatraz prison, prison escape, shootout, u.s. navy seal, terrorism, british spy, chemist, commando, hostage situation, tourist attraction, u.s. marine, military, island prison, tourists in peril, nerve gas, disillusioned, terrorist threat, chemical weapon, fbi agent, chemical warfare, ambivalent

 Sean Connery